MenschMachine/pdfdancer-client-typescript/README.md

 ## Features

-- **Session-based PDF manipulation** - Upload PDF, perform operations, download modified PDF
+- Session-based PDF manipulation with automatic session creation
-- **Type-safe API** - Full TypeScript support with proper types and interfaces
+- Type-safe models and fluent builders for paragraphs and images
-- **Fluent Builder Pattern** - Easy paragraph construction with method chaining
+- Page-scoped selectors for paragraphs, text lines, images, forms, and paths
-- **Comprehensive Search** - Find PDF objects by type, position, and other criteria
+- Form filling helpers with field-name lookup
-- **Custom Font Support** - Register and use custom TTF fonts
+- Custom font registration with on-the-fly TTF uploads
-- **Error Handling** - Detailed exceptions for different error scenarios
+- Detailed exceptions for validation, HTTP, and session errors
-- **Browser Compatible** - Works in both Node.js and browser environments
+- Works in both Node.js and browser environments

 ## Installation